 JOSTA HOPPS (far right standing)

 Josta spent time on the streets and joined WAYout to learn filmmaking.
 He shot dramas, music videos and a feature film Way Out, the Longest Dream which was launched in Freetown in 2017.
 He started working freelance for WAYout making films for other NGOs like Street Child and Children in Crisis and award winning music videos.
-He also developed his skills as a photographer and had a photo on the front page of the Observer during the Ebola crisis.
+He also developed his skills as a photographer and had photos exhibited in the UK and USA plus one on the front page of the Observer during the Ebola crisis.
 He now works for WAYout training members in video making and producing drama, music videos and documentaries (8 part series The Vet for AYV, WaterAid etc)

 MOHAMED S. KAMARA (right kneeling)